ShaunCurtis/Blazr.Demo/documents/Data.md

 }
 ```

-Note that there's a `IRecord` interface for any records that implement a generic name key "Id".
+The `IRecord` interface is applied to any record that implements an "Id" property which makes record lookups simple.
 This looks like this:

 ```csherp
 public interface IRecord